AlexCC93/ROS2course/docs/source/Installation and software setup.rst

 Generate proper Docker image
 ~~~~~~~~~~

-In order to use the recently pulled Docker image, execute:
+In order to use the recently pulled Docker image, open a Windows terminal and execute:

 .. code-block:: console

    docker run -it osrf/ros:humble-desktop

--	The ``-it`` command refers to "interactive" and "TTY".
+-	The ``-it`` command refers to "interactive TTY".
 Which basically makes the Docker container run in interactive mode, allowing to enter commands directly into the container's terminal and see their output.
 -	``osrf/ros:humble-desktop`` is the Docker image name. ``osrf/ros`` is the repository or the name of the Docker image, while ``humble-desktop`` is the tag assigned to that particular version or configuration of the Docker image.

 Something similar should be the result of this command execution.